 New York State and New York City are at the forefront of anti-discrimination laws and regulations in the United States.
 For example, employees on Long Island or in other boroughs are protected under these laws from sexual orientation discrimination, which is not covered by federal laws.
 State and local laws also apply to a broader range of businesses than federal laws, which typically cover only employers with 15 or more employees.

 Many employees of both genders find themselves subjected to unwanted sexual overtures by supervisors, colleagues, or even customers.
 If you are in this situation, you may be able to bring a sexual harassment claim against your employer.
 The first step would consist of filing a charge with the Equal Employment Opportunity Commission (EEOC), the New York Division of Human Right or the New York City Commission on Human Rights.
 These agencies oversee the enforcement of federal, state and New York City anti-discrimination laws, respectively.
 You must file the charge within 180 days of the misconduct that affected you.
 The dispute then would proceed through an informal process known as conciliation and potentially through mediation as well.
 If these steps do not resolve the dispute, the agency will decide whether to sue the employer.
-Even if it does not sue the employer, however, you may still have a strong case to pursue independently with the assistance of a knowledgeable employment attorney.Explore Your Options with an Employment Lawyer on Long Island
+Even if it does not sue the employer, however, you may still have a strong case to pursue independently with the assistance of a knowledgeable employment attorney in Long Island.Explore Your Options with an Employment Lawyer on Long Island

 If you suffer harm because of illegal actions in the workplace, you should consult a Long Island employment attorney about your options as soon as possible.
 We understand the difficult positions in which employees may find themselves when this happens, and we work hard to pursue a satisfactory outcome in each situation.
 Call Phillips & Associates at (212) 248-7431 or use our online form to schedule a free consultation with a wrongful termination attorney or seek assistance with another employment dispute.